What Is A Company Constitution? (2020 Update)

-A Company’s Constitution governs the company’s internal management.
-A Constitution is an essential and crucial document that governs the activities of your company as well as the relationship of your company’s directors and shareholders.
+A company constitution governs the company’s internal management.
+A Constitution is an essential and crucial document that oversees the activities of your company as well as the relationship of your company’s directors and shareholders.

 Why do I need a constitution?